Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/search-and-browse.md

 # Search/Browse
-This view is shared by all users as a place to find and read the Knowledge content that is available to them.
-From here, you can browse through knowledge bases by topic or use the search bar to find specific articles.
+This view is shared by all Knowledge users as a place to find and read the Knowledge content that is available to them.
+From here, you can browse through knowledge bases by topic, or use the search bar to find specific articles.

 ![Search and Browse Knowledge](_books/servicemanager-user-guide/knowledge/images/search-browse.png)

 ## Before you begin
 To access the Search/Browse view:
 * You must have the [Knowledge User Role](/servicemanager-config/setup/service-manager-roles#knowledge-roles) assigned to your Hornbill account.
-* You must have access to at least one active knowledge base to see the Search/Browse view.
+* You must have access to at least one active knowledge base.

 ## Accessing the Search/Browse view
 Depending on the user's Knowledge role, Search/Browse can be accessed in different ways.